-The University Of New Hampshire School Franklin Pierce School Of Law uses a variety of safety equipment to contribute to a safe environment.
+University Residential life and Housing use a variety of safety equipment to contribute to a safe environment.
 Fire extinguishers, smoke alarms, sprinkler systems, exit signs, pull station alarm covers, and fire doors are all designed to help with your safety.
-Tampering with any of these systems could lead to dismissal from the Law School.
+Tampering with any of these systems could lead to dismissal from University Housing.